Pregnancy Diary Week 37

 The baby will soon move down into the pelvis, reducing the pressure on the stomach and chest and making breathing as well as eating much easier, although walking can be more uncomfortable.

 Braxton Hicks contractions occur more frequently at 37 weeks pregnant, can last longer and may cause more discomfort.
 There may also be an increase in vaginal discharges.
-A bloody show of mucus tinged with a small amount of blood in the undies, or toilet indicate labour is only a few days away.
+A bloody show of mucus tinged with a small amount of blood in your panties or toilet may indicate that labour is only a few days away.
 However, if there is heavier spotting it is important to call the caregiver immediately.

 Pregnancy week 37 often means it is even more difficult to find a comfortable position in which to sleep at night.
 Take it easy during the day if possible, as this could be your last few chances to do so for a while.
 Keep monitoring the movements of the baby and let the caregiver know if there is a decrease in them.
 Even though space is getting tighter for the baby, she should remain as active as earlier.